How Prodigy Education’s "Motivation First!" Approach Helps Drive Educational OutcomesAll Posts

 - An immersive, game-based learning platform

 These core elements work together to support parents, teachers and administrators and enhance student learning.
-Learn more about how Prodigy Math Game’s theory of change and logic model improve student outcomes.
+Learn more about how Prodigy Math's theory of change and logic model improve student outcomes.

 What is "Motivation First!"?

-Motivation First! not only anchors our education-based philosophical beliefs but also helps Prodigy to provide a unified approach to all things education — including Prodigy Math, our popular online math game and our newest addition, Prodigy English.
+Motivation First! not only anchors our education-based philosophical beliefs but also helps Prodigy to provide a unified approach across both of our world-class games, Prodigy Math and Prodigy English.